 If you're looking for something that is fun and easy to fly that can also provide you with some nice photos and some basic video, then the DJI Spark is for you.
-It is the easiest and most portable option available for buzzing around the backyard, grabbing some aerial selfies, and taking some home movies.
+It a simple and portable option available for buzzing around the backyard, grabbing some aerial selfies, and taking some home movies.

 The Spark's score of 5 out of 10 in our video quality testing was about average, but again better than the other small, fun drones that we tested.

-The Spark's camera is 1080p, and it's video is noticeably less crisp than the more cinema oriented 2.7K and 4K cameras.
-However, the video did have slightly more clarity than the Parrot Bebop's 1080p footage, and was much crisper than the grainy footage of the Yuneec Breeze.
+The Spark's camera is 1080p, and its video is noticeably less crisp than the more cinema oriented 2.7K and 4K cameras.
 Bottom line, the Spark's camera is about the same quality as an iPhone camera.
 The Spark also outperformed these other small drones in terms of image stabilization.
-Its 2-axis gimbal was much more effective than the gimballess designs of the other small drones, but it wasn't able to dampen jerky maneuvering (especially rotating to the side with the yaw control) as much as the larger drones.
+Its 2-axis gimbal was much more effective than the gimbal-less designs of the other small drones, but it wasn't able to dampen jerky maneuvering (especially rotating to the side with the yaw control) as much as the larger drones.
 We did experience some minor problems with propellor intrusion when filming with the Spark, but only when we really tried to fly it aggressively and when the wind was really strong.

-This video compares footage from the Spark to the Mavic (DJI's other portable drone) and the Phantom 4 Pro+ (DJI's top line consumer drone).
+This video compares footage from the Spark to the Mavic Pro (DJI's other portable drone) and the Phantom 4 Pro+ (a professional level drone).

 Ease of Use

-Out of the box setup was fairly straightforward.
-Downloading the DJI GO app and pairing the drone was easy.
+Out of the box, setup was fairly straightforward.
+Downloading the DJI GO 4 app and pairing the drone was easy.
 You can fly the Spark with just a phone or tablet.
-The touchscreen interface for this flight mode is well designed and includes an auto takeoff button, but it's kind of annoying because you have to cover the video feed with your fingers to steer the drone.
+The touchscreen interface for this flight mode is well-designed and includes an auto takeoff button, but it's kind of annoying because you have to cover the video feed with your fingers to steer the drone.
 This is fine if you just want to get the drone in position for a selfie, but does feel a bit limiting if you want to fly it around and get some video.